Evening

 Photo Credit: Amy Tucker, 2026

-Not all of it, some concepts I will need to return to, to sit with, to let marinate.
+Some concepts will need return visits, to sit with, to let marinate.
 But the basic structure of their argument, the way they build their case for nature experience as psychologically restorative, the relationship they trace between environmental qualities and cognitive restoration: clear.
 Accessible.
 My mind is following along without forcing it.

 This is what full cognitive capacity feels like.
-Not just the ability to decode words on a page but to think with them.
+The ability to think deeply, with them.
 To follow sustained arguments.
 To hold multiple ideas in relationship.
-To synthesize.
+To synthesise.

 The relief of this is enormous.